'A no-brainer': Mining companies to relinquish thousands of claims in Yukon's Peel watershed | CBC News

 "We collaborated with other First Nations to be able to protect this region for future generations because there's nothing like this in the territory," Joseph added.

-"One of our oldest elders says that areas are our hospitals, our education, where our people go to reinvigorate, spiritually."
+"One of our oldest elders says that [those] areas are our hospitals, our education, where our people go to reinvigorate, spiritually."

 Chris Rider, the executive director of the Yukon chapter of the Canadian Parks and Wilderness Society, says the removal of the claims suggests that others elsewhere could also be relinquished.